aoli-hrbust/COFD/readme.md

 # Prepare Datasets
-	mkdir data
+	the datasets can be download from : https://pan.quark.cn/s/fffabba6df8e mkdir data
 	Download the person datasets Market-1501.
 Then unzip it and rename it under the directory like data